All Episodes

 I understand that.

-I was listening the the previous hour and you're talking uh to a couple of callers about the environment and about uh about agriculture and now I am an agronomist.
+Well, I was just telling your call screener, I was listening the previous hour, and you're talking to a couple of callers about the environment and about agriculture.

-graduated from Texas A&M University, and I find it humorous that they want to get rid of all of these pesticides and herbicides.
+And I find it humorous that they want to get rid of all of these pesticides and herbicides.

-Just like I told your call screener, you could actually drink a gallon of Roundup, and you'd probably vomit, but you wouldn't die, because it is so specific to what it does.
+Just like I told your call screener, you could actually drink a gallon of Roundup and you'd probably vomit, but you wouldn't die because it is so specific to what it does.

-Oh well that that's even horrible.
+Oh, that's even horrible.

-That's even more you better not drink it.
+You better not drink it.

-You boil it, you put in the pills, whatever they do to sanitize it.
+And you boil it, you put in the pills, whatever they do to sanitize it.

 That way it ripens on the way to wherever they're buying it.